luckyerr/CMDAR/README.md

-# CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark
+# CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges
 ## Overview
 Existing benchmarks mainly focus on static or single-scene settings and do not fully capture scenarios where multiple speakers, unfolding events, and heterogeneous audio sources interact.
 To address these challenges and improve the ability of chinese audio reasoning, we introduce CMDAR, a benchmark for evaluating models on complex, multi-scene, and dynamically evolving audio reasoning tasks.
 CMDAR comprises 3,000 carefully curated question–answer pairs linked to diverse audio clips, covering five categories of complex reasoning and spanning three question types.